 Frankly, the only way to really know what your hair surgery cost will be is to see an expert in person and receive a quote based on the exact procedure that they recommend.
-We invite you to come to the Toronto Hair Transplant Clinic free of charge to sit down with our experts and get personalized, customized feedback.
+We invite you to come to the Toronto Hair Transplant Clinic to sit down with our experts and get personalized, customized feedback.
 It can be difficult to understand what your needs are or the different available techniques.
-We offer complimentary consultations, because we want people to be free to gather the information they need and make well-informed decisions, without any pressure.
+We offer consultations where you can be free to gather the information you need and make well-informed decisions without any pressure.
 Contact us whenever you’re ready for some advice just for you.

 The reason we say that Toronto hair transplant costs per graft are relative is that they range from $4,000 to $16,000 on average.
 They can go higher for a combination of treatments, depending on your location.
 So many factors influence a price, we’ll list several of them here for you:

 - The experience and training of your surgeon

 - The length of time in surgery and the medical staff

 - The appointments, medications, and follow-up care you receive

 The factor that is the easiest for you to understand and which will depend on you is probably the number of grafts to be transferred.
 Here we’ll explain a little about how hair restoration surgery works, affecting the types and difference in costs.